Shippable/docs/sources/platform/integration/hipchatKey.md

 sub_section: Integrations
 page_title: Hipchat integration

-# Hipchat Integration (Deprecated)
+# Hipchat Key Integration

-## Deprecation Note
+## Note
-This integration has been marked deprecated.
-Existing integrations will continue to work as expected.
-You cannot create any new integrations of this type.
-Use [hipchatKey](/platform/integration/hipchatKey.md) integration instead.

 ---

-The **Hipchat** Integration is used to connect Shippable DevOps Assembly Lines platform so that you can send notifications to channels or rooms.
+The **Hipchat Key** Integration is used to connect Shippable DevOps Assembly Lines platform so that you can send notifications to channels or rooms.
+Refer [Hipchat Integration](/platform/integration/hipchat) if you are using older hipchat integration.

 ## Adding account integration